 On April 13, 2016, the Company completed an offering of its \$1.875 billion aggregate principal amount of 7.375% senior secured notes due 2023 (the "Secured Notes") and \$3.350 billion aggregate principal amount of 10.500% senior unsecured notes due 2024 (the "Initial Unsecured Notes").
 On January 6, 2017, to fulfill the Company's obligations under the registration rights agreement associated with the Initial Unsecured Notes, the Company commenced an exchange offer to exchange all of these outstanding unsecured notes for an equal principal amount of new 10.500% senior unsecured notes due 2024 (the "New Unsecured Notes"), with substantially the same terms as the Initial Unsecured Notes.
+On February 6, 2017, the exchange offer expired and substantially all of the outstanding Initial Unsecured Notes were tendered in the exchange offer and accepted by the Company.
 The New Unsecured Notes are registered under the Securities Act of 1933, as amended, and have no transfer restrictions or rights to additional interest.
-On February 6, 2017, substantially all of the outstanding Initial Unsecured Notes were tendered in the exchange offer and accepted by the Company.
-The Initial Unsecured Notes, the New Unsecured Notes and the Secured Notes are collectively referred to as the "Notes".
+The Initial Unsecured Notes, the New Unsecured Notes are collectively referred to as the "Notes".